hikari-murayama/hikari-murayama.github.io/_pages/cv.md

 * Master’s Seminar Series Task Force (February 2020 – May 2021)

 **Geospatial Innovation Facility (GIF) at University of California, Berkeley**
-* Hiring committee for web developer
+* Hiring committee for web developer  (June – August 2022)

 _See more in my full CV linked above_